 When Connected Data Matters Most

-How many nodes are required to set up a distributed system in order to test CAP theorem?
+How many nodes are required to set up a distributed system to test the CAP theorem?